House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 BAHCO PC-24-TIM 24 Inch Professional Saw

-Given that professional lumberjack-grade crosscut saws are some of the most expensive saws you’ll ever find that aren’t power tools, we understand that a lot of you came to this list to find the best crosscut saw for the money.
-Good thing there’s an easy answer: the Swedish-made BAHCO PC-24-TIM 24-inch professional saw.
+Given that professional lumberjack-grade crosscut saws are some of the most expensive ones you’ll ever find that aren’t power tools, we understand that many of you came to this list to find the best crosscut saw for the money.
+Therefore, we recommend the Swedish-made BAHCO PC-24-TIM 24-inch professional saw.

-The PC-24-TIM’s two feet of steel features 3.5 teeth per inch, each one ground sharp on three sides so it can crosscut cleanly.
-Every tooth pulls its weight, working so hard that our smallest reviewers could cut through a whole thicket of shrubs in one workday.
+The PC-24-TIM’s two feet of steel features 3.5 teeth per inch, and each one is ground sharp on three sides so it can crosscut cleanly.
+Every tooth pulls its weight, working so hard that we could cut through a whole thicket of shrubs in one workday.
 The two-component handle combines a firm setting with a comfortable rubber grip.

 Pros